“Follow me young man,

 The series of sculptures are interspersed among the succulents and cacti, along with what remains of the castle.
 The goddesses seemed to take a life of their own on.
 The artist was able to portray their strength and gentleness at the same time.

 The idyllic gardens were beyond our expectations and very unique.
 The sculptures had a presence to them that captured the imagination.
-They celebrate femininity and the relationship between the beauty of both the physical and evanescent world.
+They celebrate femininity and the relationship between the beauty of both the physical and ephemeral world.

 After all, you are in France